 my_env in the current working directory

-We now need to activate the environment and install our packages to it.
+Then activate the environment and install packages to it.

 $ source my_env/bin/activate

-Notice how your command line prompt changes to:
+Notice how our command line prompt changes to:

 The activation process redefines some of the shell variables such as PYTHON_PATH, LIBRARY_PATH etc.